 - Select my absolute favorites (be ruthless) and color correct them if needed.

 - Save my favorite photos onto an external hard drive with the labeled year.
 Make a DVD with the same photos.
-And finally upload them to Flickr.
-(That oughta keep ’em safe!)
+And finally upload them to a digital library such as Google Photos or Flickr.

 - Make a yearly photo book.

 - Put all the year’s videos into a one-hour video.

 - Save the video to my external hard drive and on a DVD.